 If a Fund is permitted by its investment policy to invest on a regulated market in China, there are various means of the Fund creating exposure, including using American depositary receipts and H shares (which are shares of a company incorporated in the Chinese mainland that are listed on the Hong Kong Stock Exchange).
-A Fund may also invest in certain eligible securities ("Stock Connect Securities") that are listed and traded on the Shanghai Stock Exchange ("SSE") through the Hong Kong - Shanghai Stock Connect program or the Shenzhen Stock Exchange ("SZSE") through the Hong Kong - Shenzhen Stock Connect program ("Stock Connect").
-The Stock Exchange of Hong Kong Limited ("SEHK"), SSE, Hong Kong Securities Clearing Company Limited ("HKSCC") and China Securities Depository and Clearing Corporation Limited ("China Clear") originally developed Stock Connect as a securities trading and clearing program to establish mutual market access between SEHK and SSE.
-The Program was subsequently extended to establish mutual market access between SEHK and SZSE.
-Unlike other means of foreign investment in Chinese securities, investors in Stock Connect Securities are not subject to individual investment quotas or licensing requirements.
+A Fund may also invest in certain eligible securities ("Stock Connect Securities") that are listed and traded on the Shanghai Stock Exchange ("SSE") through the Hong Kong - Shanghai Stock Connect program or the Shenzhen Stock Exchange of Hong Kong Limited ("SEHK"), SSE, Hong Kong Securities Clearing Company Limited ("HKSCC") and China Securities Depository and Clearing Corporation Limited originally developed Stock Connect as a securities trading and clearing program to establish mutual market access between SEHK and SZSE.
+Unlike other means of foreign investment in

+Chinese securities, investors in Stock Connect Securities are not subject to individual investment quotas or licensing requirements.
 Additionally, no lock-up periods or restrictions apply to the repatriation of principal and profits.

 However, a number of restrictions apply to Stock Connect trading that could affect a Fund's investments and returns.
 For example, the home market's laws and rules apply to investors in the Stock Connect program.
-This means that investors in Stock Connect Securities are generally subject to PRC securities regulations, disclosure requirements of the China A Shares market, and SSE or SZSE listing and trading rules as appropriate, among other restrictions.
-Any changes in laws, regulations, rules and policies of the China A Shares market may affect the trading of a Fund.
-Further, an investor may not dispose of its Stock Connect Securities which were purchased through the Stock Connect by any means other than through Stock Connect, in accordance with applicable rules.
+This means that investors in Stock Connect Securities are generally subject to PRC securities regulations and SSE or SZSE listing rules as appropriate, among other restrictions.
+Further, an investor may not sell, purchase or transfer its Stock Connect Securities by any means other than through Stock Connect, in accordance with applicable rules.
 Although individual investment quotas do not apply, Stock Connect participants are subject to daily investment quotas, which could restrict or preclude a Fund's ability to invest in Stock Connect Securities.
-A purchase order that has been submitted but not yet executed may be rejected although a purchase order that has been submitted and accepted will be processed regardless of the daily investment quotas being used up; sell orders are not affected by daily investment quotas.
-Trading China A Shares through the Stock Connect program is subject to risks relating to applicable trading, clearance and settlement procedures in the PRC.
+A purchase order that has been submitted but not yet executed may be rejected, furthermore, it is possible for the purchase order to be subsequently rejected even after it has accepted for execution in the event that the daily quotas have been exceeded.
+Trading in the Stock Connect program is subject to risks relating to applicable trading, clearance and settlement procedures that are untested in the PRC.
+Finally, the withholding tax treatment of dividends and capital gains payable to overseas investors currently is unsettled.